pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 # Identity Verification With JWTs

-In this tutorial, you’ll learn how to set up Pomerium to verify a user’s identity with JSON Web Tokens (JWTs).
+In this tutorial, you'll learn how to set up Pomerium to verify a user's identity with JSON Web Tokens (JWTs).

 But first, a bit of background on JWTs and their application in Pomerium…

 :::note **Before You Start**

-Make sure you’ve completed the following tutorials:
+Make sure you've completed the following tutorials:

 - [**Get Started**](/docs/get-started/fundamentals/get-started)
 - [**Build a Simple Route**](/docs/get-started/fundamentals/build-routes)